santhoshkorukonda/artificer/README.md

-# Fartisan
+# Artificer
-Build dynamic HTML forms with Fartisan using JSON.
+Build dynamic HTML forms with Artificer using JSON.